 DEIA

 Deia is part of a cluster of storybook villages on the island’s west coast.
-It’s small, and not a lot going on, but perfectly serene to visit in the evening, especially if you have a dinner reservation at El Olivio, Restaurant Nama or Cafe Miro.
+It’s small, and not a lot going on, but perfectly serene to visit in the evening, especially if you have a dinner reservation at El Olivio, Restaurant Nama or Restaurante Miro.
 Wander through the village and you’ll find a handful of boutiques, restaurants and a church perched on the village hilltop.

 DRACH CAVES